PostHog/posthog.com/contents/blog/posthog-marketing.md

 featuredImageType: full
 ---

 We learned an interesting fact recently: only 20% of our users track their marketing website **and** their product using PostHog.
 This is our fault.
-We market PostHog to engineers, so it's not a surprise few use it for marketing as well.
+We market to engineers at PostHog, so it's not a surprise we're less used for marketing.

-But here's another fact: all the things that make PostHog great for understanding your product also apply to your website.
+But here's another fact: all the things that make PostHog great for understanding your product also apply to your marketing website.
 To demonstrate, we're sharing how we use PostHog for marketing.

 > Andy Vandervell is Content Marketing Lead at PostHog.
 He edits and writes the blog and runs our newsletter, HogMail.
 Prior to PostHog, Andy was a journalist and strategist for the likes of WIRED and Time Inc. UK.
 He's all about them words and those SEO keywords, basically.